-Denver, Colorado, is home to numerous sobriety houses; outpatient and inpatient rehab centers and detox facilities.
+Denver, Colorado, is home to numerous sobriety houses; outpatient rehab and inpatient rehab centers and detox facilities.
 It’s also home to a variety of support services, drug prevention coalitions and other drug prevention organizations.

 In addition to quality treatment centers, you can find NA, AA and Al-Anon meetings all throughout the Denver area.
 These and other support groups have daily meetings in the Highlands, Capitol Hill, Cherry Creek and most other neighborhoods throughout Denver.